PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/ocr_pipelines/table_recognition_v2.en.md

 <tr>
 <td><code>tableRecResults</code></td>
 <td><code>object</code></td>
 <td>The table recognition results.
-The array length is 1 (for image input) or the number of document pages (for PDF input).
-For PDF input, each element in the array represents the processing result of each page in the PDF file.</td>
+The array length is 1 (for image input) or the actual number of document pages processed (for PDF input).
+For PDF input, each element in the array represents the result of each page actually processed in the PDF file.</td>
 </tr>
 <tr>
 <td><code>dataInfo</code></td>